 Frequently Asked Questions

-• Are you accepting new clients and do you have a minimum account size?
+• Are you taking on new clients, and do you have a minimum account size?

 • What should I expect at my introductory meeting?